What Is the 10852NAT Working with Asbestos Containing Materials Course?

 What Is the Training Requirement for Asbestos Containing Materials?

-As of July 1st, 2019, all tradespeople working with materials that may contain asbestos fibres must complete the 10559NAT course.
+As of July 1st, 2019, all tradespeople working with materials that may contain asbestos fibres must complete the 10852NAT (previously known as 10559NAT) course.
 This regulation applies to workers in Canberra and the rest of the ACT.